KaiDu4/gvsu350-cluelessteam/docs/proposal-template.md

 We are planning on using Java for most of our coding for the app, the problems we may have with this is that none of us have a whole lot of expeerience with programming in Java so we will be struggling a bit with that but besides that it does not seem as though we should run into too many issues.

 Remember this is a living document is expected to be changed as you make progress on your project.

+#Possible Feature Descriptions

+* Direct messaging - A sort of simple messaging system to be able to send templates of message plans, or just regular messages with other users/teachers

+* Creating and editing templates - We want to be able to use google docs or works, as well as other options for teachers to make their own templates of worksheets, or tools.
+Along with the ablility to let other teachers use those templates and edit them for their own usage.

+* Making public and private templates - Some templates teachers may want to keep private or they may be obligated to keep it pribe, so this option is important if a user would run into that sort of situation

+* Seeing specific for subjects/grades - This would act as a filter for teachers of specific subjects to be able to find worksheets or projects along the lines of what they teach, or post their templates with these subjects in mind

+NOTE: As of right now these are are first draft ideas for this features and time will tell whether some or possible or their descriptions may change